BlueCyro/PhotonicFreedom/README.md

 # Photonic Freedom

-This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that lets you change your graphical settings in Neos.
+This is a [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod that lets you change your graphical settings in
+Resonite.

 # DISCLAIMER:

-***This mod lets you change the intended look of neos.
-Some worlds are built with neos' defaults in mind so if things look bad - it's YOUR fault!***
+***This mod lets you change the intended look of Resonite.
+Some worlds are built with Resonite's defaults in mind so if things look bad - it's YOUR fault!***

 # Settings you can change:

-- **Ambient occlusion (Both built-in and from [AmplifyCreations](https://github.com/AmplifyCreations/AmplifyOcclusion))** - the latter is in neos by default too
+- **Ambient occlusion (Both built-in and from [AmplifyCreations](https://github.com/AmplifyCreations/AmplifyOcclusion)) ** - the latter is in Resonite by default too
 - Auto Exposure
 - Bloom
 - Chromatic Aberration